-This example highlights the following ODataDB features:
+This example demonstrates the following ODataDB features:

 Here is an embedded form.